bambriz/SocialVibeRustApp/replit.md

 ## Overview

 Social Pulse is a modern social media application that combines traditional social networking features with sentiment analysis and content moderation capabilities.
 The platform allows users to create posts, interact with content, and provides real-time sentiment analysis of user-generated content.
-Built with a Rust backend using Axum framework and a vanilla JavaScript frontend, the application focuses on creating a safe and emotionally-aware social environment with Instagram/Facebook/Reddit-style infinite scroll functionality.
+Built with a Rust backend using Axum framework and a vanilla JavaScript frontend, the application focuses on creating a safe and emotionally-aware social environment with Instagram/Facebook/Reddit-style infinite scroll functionality, hierarchical comment threading, and comprehensive optimistic UI for immediate user feedback.

 ## User Preferences